top of page

 For instance, marigold-infused oil can be used in skincare, offering a natural remedy for irritated skin.

-A relaxing bath can be enhanced by adding components that evoke nature, such as wilted flowers.
-Bath salts infused with flower petals can transform your bathing experience.
+A relaxing bath can be enhanced by adding elements that evoke nature, such as wilted flowers.
+Bath salts infused with flower petals can elevate your bathing experience.

 1. Combine Epsom salts with wilted flower petals.